Do you hear that?

 And you’re drowning now, in an ocean of pain and despair.
 Unable to face yet another quest to unlock the mystery of this latest diagnosis.

-Wondering how you can afford thousands of dollars of tests your insurance doesn’t cover; how you both will survive the nightmare trial and error of endless drugs and endless side effects.
+Wondering how you can afford thousands of dollars of tests your insurance doesn’t cover; how you both will survive the nightmare trial and error of endless treatments.

 How can you possibly keep him afloat, when you are sinking fast to the bottom of the briny deep?